scamden/bedrock/README.md

 ### But How Do I Debug???

-`node-inspector` is the bees knees.  `npm install -g node-inspector` and then `node-debug .src/SomeModule.js` to debug it.
+`node-inspector` is the bee's knees.  `npm install -g node-inspector` and then `node-debug .src/SomeModule.js` to debug it.

 Note that you have to run `node-debug` on the compiled JS file, **but** `node-debug` understands sourcemaps, so you'll actually be debugging TS.  :yey:

-### Mocks

-No opinions here.

 ### Spies

 I don't like 'em.
 I think they're a code smell.

-You won't hear anything else about them.
+### Mocks

+No opinions here.

 ### Unit Tests